 In a career that has spanned over two decades, Clayton’s reputation as a world class artist continues to grow as examples of his unique landscapes find their way into collections through out North America, Europe, and Asia.

-Clayton Anderson now lives and works on the Sunshine Coast of British Columbia, Canada.
+Clayton Anderson now lives and works on Vancouver Island, British Columbia, Canada.